tizzo/Drupal.org-Git-Daemons/README.md

 ### Starting the repo manager

-Once you have beanstalk started `beanstalkdRepositoryManager.py`
+Once you have beanstalk started run `./beanstalkdRepositoryManager.py` from inside this repository.

 ###Install the [Project Git Auth](https://github.com/tizzo/Project-Git-Auth) module